 for children.
 Ideally, the husband should be the main breadwinner

-with the wife providing any necessary financial support.
-This
+and the wife, provide any other necessary financial support.

-should leave one parent free at any given time to look after
+This should leave one parent free at any given time to look

-the needs of the children.
-The size of the family is important,
+after the needs of the children.
+The size of these families

-as this determines the parents ability to manage and
+is important, as this determines the parents ability

-A smaller, single unit nuclear family can provide greater
+A smaller nuclear family can provided greater opportunities

-opportunities for upward social mobility of the children.
+for upward social mobility of the children.
+This would result

-This would result from the parents ability to afford
+from the parents ability to afford good quality education

 The physical mobility of the nuclear family is also greater

-that the whole family can move to other territories to take
+unlikely that the whole family could move to other territories

-children under-perform in school and are reluctant to be committed
+the children under-perform in school and are reluctant to

-to anything in the hope that their mother or father would
+be committed to anything out of the hope that their mother

-carefully plan their lives and by extension their families.
+people carefully plan their lives and by extension, their

-Todays world of work demands that we be highly trained,
+families.
+Todays world of work demands that we be

-flexible and mobile.
-Any young person serious about starting
+highly trained, flexible and mobile.
+Any young person who

-a family needs to take this into consideration.
+is serious about starting a family needs to take this into